aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 pip install -r requirements.txt
 ```

+**Note**:
-**Note**: The DSP inspecting http proxy configuration is continually updated to
+The restrictivity of the DSP inspecting http proxy is continually updated, to
-be more or less restrictive, as public repositiories are updated with features
-that make them more or less appropriate for secure environments.
-For example,
+adjust to updates in public repositiories that make them more or less
+appropriate for secure environments.
+For example, publicly accessible granular
-publicly accessible granular usage counters are increasingly popular despite
+download counters are increasingly popular despite constituting a trivially
-providing a well known data exfiltration method.
+exploitable data exfiltration method.

 ### 4. Upload own data.